 This fact sheet addresses several common questions about the Writing Competition, membership on the Law Review, and the benefits of joining the Law Review.
-If you have additional questions or concerns, please reach out to the Law Review recruitment team: Hannah Zobair (hannahzobair@uchicago.edu), Brian Huang (byhuang@uchicago.edu), and Katherine Stanton (kstanton1@uchicago.edu).
+If you have additional questions or concerns, please reach out to the Law Review recruitment team: Katrina Goto (kgoto@uchicago.edu), Marta Krason (mkrason@uchicago.edu), and David Wang (dwang@uchicago.edu).